YC-2022/CountPrimes/README.md

 # CountPrimes
 python learning

-take notes for what I've done while try and error
+Take note of what I did with trial and error